UPPMAX/R-matlab-julia-HPC/docs/matlab/load_runMatlab.rst

          Starting a MATLAB session on Dardel looks different depending on whether or not you are affiliated KTH or have been added to the MATLAB user group by PDC support (e.g. as part of this course, if you signed up in time).
 If you are a KTH affiliate or another PDC-approved academic user, you are covered by KTH's university license.
 Otherwise, you will need to have a MathWorks account and be logged into it in your browser before getting started, because MATLAB on Dardel will ask you provide the email associated with your MathWorks account and a one-time password (OTP) sent to that account online (which you will have to copy from your browser).

          Either way, you will first need to load the corresponding PDC, PDCOLD, or PDCTEST prerequisite.
 The current default is PDC/23.12, and that makes available any MATLAB version from 2024.
+The only version that reliably works for non-KTH users without asking for credentials is r2024-ps.

-         If you, for example, wanted to start matlab/r2024b in the terminal, the sequence would look as follows:
+         If you, for example, wanted to start matlab/r2024a-ps in the terminal, the sequence would look as follows:

          .. code-block:: console

-            $ ml PDC/23.12  matlab/r2024b
+            $ ml PDC/23.12  matlab/r2024a-ps
             $ matlab -singleCompThread -nodisplay

-         If you are a local academic user who has been vetted by PDC staff, the above should be enough to eventually take you to the MATLAB command prompt.
+         If you are an academic user who has been vetted by PDC staff, the above should be enough to eventually take you to the MATLAB command prompt.
 Otherwise, you will see the following:

          .. code-block:: console